How to Get Rid of Silverfish at Home

 Rooms That Commonly Attract Silverfish

-• Basements with damp air
+• Basements with high humidity

-• Laundry rooms and utility areas
+• Laundry rooms and utility spaces

 • Attics and crawl spaces